 He was born in Plymouth in 1868.

-He led 2 expeditions to the Arctic regions, the Discovery expedition and the Terra Nova expedition.
+He led two expeditions to the Arctic regions, the Discovery expedition and the Terra Nova expedition.

 On the first expedition, he set a new southern record by marching to latitude 82°S and discovered the, Polar (Antarctic) Plateau on which the South Pole is located.